Magicianred/FlashCards/readme.md

 </p>
 <br><br>

-# This is Fantastic!
-How do I run this?
+# How do I run this?

 ### Step 1:
 You need a Microsoft Windows Operating System with Microsoft .Net installed to run this application. <br> I'd recommend you download the files and try to run it first.